ITPNYU/ICM-2015/README.md

 - Callbacks
     - `button.mousePressed(callback);`
 - `style()` -- low key intro to CSS
-- Homework: TBA, do something with DOM
+- Homework: TBA, do something with DOM, compare interface elements to how you did your own week 3

 ### 6 -- Synthesis
-- Serial input with a callback
+- Serial input with a callback workshop
 - "One button experience" exercise

 ### 7 -- Data